Woman shares, reflects on husband’s road to recovery

 Despite the circumstances, Kristina said their kids are doing quite well, with the exception of their two youngest who took the news pretty hard initially.

 “They didn’t want to go anywhere else.
 They always wanted to be with me and [Scott] at the hospital.
 We went up there daily,” Kristina recalled.
 “His two older daughters, one who was pregnant at the time, were definitely there as well.
-My two boys, his two stepsons, were definitely concerned and they still are.
-Ethan is the one that’s really taking it to heart and shows a lot of emotion about it.”
+My two boys, his two stepsons, were definitely concerned and they still are.”

 The Middleton family is asking the Southern Maryland community to rally around Scott from 2 to 5 p.m. on Saturday, Nov.
 9, for his 40th birthday bash and kidney benefit at the St. Mary’s Landing restaurant in Charlotte Hall.
 The celebration, which aims to raise money for the growing costs associated with his care, will include a silent auction, live DJ, finger foods, sweet treats and special guests.